Rajatsharma07/Unsupervised-Domain-Adaptation-in-Computer-Vision/README.md

 12. Models & model weights are stored at **model_data** folder.
 13. **requirements.txt** defines the libraries dependency of the experiments.
 14. Bash script **run.sh**. **In progress**
+15. **evaluation** folder shows the loss/accuracy plots, also can be viewed in Tensorboards.

 You may launch the program with the following command: (have a look at the main.py script for more informations about the attributes)

 - Activate tf environment by : **conda activate tf**
--  Monitor experiments.log for log paths.
+-  Monitor **experiments.log** for log paths and script progress.
 - Check the tensorboard logs by: tensorboard --lodir "path to  tb logs"
+- Check log.csv for model training logs.

 **python main.py